inemari/ChinookMusicApp/README.md

 - Chinook Database: The application assumes that you have the Chinook database set up in your SQL Server instance.
 You can download the database script from<br> [github.com/lerocha/chinook-database](https://github.com/lerocha/chinook-database).

+- Database setup:

+  1. Create a database named SuperheroesDb using SQL Server Management Studio.
+You can use the script in 01_dbCreate.sql for this purpose.<br>

+  2. Create the necessary tables for the Superheroes database using the script in 02_tableCreate.sql.<br>

+  3. Set up the relationships between tables as described in 03_relationshipSuperheroAssistant.sql and 04_relationshipSuperheroPower.sql.<br>

+  4. Insert data into the database using the provided scripts: 05_insertSuperheroes.sql, 06_insertAssistants.sql, 07_powers.sql, 08_updateSuperhero.sql, and 09_deleteAssistant.sql

 ### Installation

 1. Clone this repository to your local machine:<br>